Last Updated: October 26, 2022

-The chances of long-term Percocet side effects are increased if the drug is abused.
-Long-term abuse of Percocet is linked with serious damage to organs and an increased risk of overdose and death.
+The chances of long-term Percocet side effects are increased if the drug is misused.
+Long-term Percocet addiction is linked with serious organ damage and an increased risk of overdose and death.

 These long-term side effects can impact health and a person’s ability to live normally, even after recovery from addiction.

 The signs of Percocet overdose are serious and medical help should be contacted immediately.
 If someone has taken too much Percocet, they might appear lethargic or “out of it” and may or may not be responsive.
 Some Percocet overdose signs include:

 - Dilated pupils

 The risks of Percocet overdose are serious and can cause death.
 Anyone suspected of overdosing on Percocet will require urgent medical attention.
 The overdose risk can also increase if you use other drugs or take Percocet with alcohol.

 If you suspect someone is overdosing on Percocet, administer naloxone (Narcan) immediately and call 911.
 An opioid overdose can quickly become fatal.

 Getting off Percocet can be lengthy and challenging for those struggling with addiction.
 However, many Percocet addiction treatment options are available that can facilitate recovery.